 - Limited availability: Some specialty or high-performance 18650 batteries might not be readily available with built-in protection, limiting choices for users seeking specific features or capacities.

-- Price variation: While not directly discussing costs, it’s worth noting that the presence of protective circuitry might impact the pricing of these batteries compared to unprotected counterparts.
+- Price variation: Although not directly discussing costs, it is worth noting that the presence of protective circuitry may impact the pricing of these batteries compared to unprotected counterparts.

 Part 7.
 Unprotected 18650 battery

-An unprotected 18650 battery refers to a type of rechargeable battery without additional safety features such as a protective circuit board (PCB).
+An unprotected 18650 battery refers to a type of rechargeable battery that lacks additional safety features, such as a protective circuit board (PCB).
 Unlike protected variants, these batteries lack built-in safeguards against overcharging, over-discharging, and short circuits.

 Advantages